-What does Google Seed Sites mean?
+What does Google Seed Sites mean in SEO?

 In order for Google to rank quality sites higher (and remove pointless link directories and content farms) it keeps a list of websites known as seed sites.